 District Two: Greg Graff is a farmer and rancher from Wichita County.
 He is a member of the Kansas corn, wheat and sorghum associations.
 Graff also serves on the Kansas Water Authority, Kansas Farm Bureau and the Knights of Columbus.
 He graduated from Kansas State University.

 District Three: Michael OBrate is a corn, sorghum and wheat farmer from Gray County.
 NuLife Market Board, Kansas Wheat Growers and American Warrior Inc., are a few organizations that OBrate serves on as a member and leader.

 Kansas Soybean Commission

 District One: Kurt Maurath grows corn, wheat, soybeans, sunflowers, sorghum and has a cow/calf operation in Logan County.
 Maurath is a Kansas State University graduate.
 He is an active member of the Logan County Fair Board, Golden Prairie District Board, is an Oakley Christian Church Elder and a Logan County Farm Bureau Member.

 Kansas Sunflower Commission

-Commissioners serve three-year terms and the terms will commence on April 1, 2017.
+Commissioners serve three-year terms and the terms begin April 1, 2015.